 Pros and Cons of Debt Consolidation

 First off, what is debt consolidation?
-Basically, a consolidation loan is a type of loan into which multiple loans have been combined and reestablished as one loan.
-You can accomplish this by transferring multiple credit card debts to one credit card with a lower interest rate, taking out a home equity loan, a home equity line of credit, tapping into your retirement or taking out a consolidation loan.
+Basically, a debt consolidation loan is a type of loan into which multiple loans have been combined into one new loan.
+You can accomplish this by transferring multiple credit card debts to one credit card with a lower interest rate, taking out a home equity loan or a home equity line of credit, tapping into your retirement, or taking out a consolidation loan.

 Debt Consolidation Cons

 Let’s get the negatives out of the way first.